Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 Note that aloe vera promotes healing best in the open air.
 When you apply it to minor

 cuts and burns, leave the treated area uncovered.
-Do not cover it with a bandage.
+Don't cover it with a bandage.

-Dried aloe latex taken from the leaf (98 to 99 percent pure) has laxative properties.
+Dried aloe latex taken from the leaf (98% to 99% pure) has laxative effects.
+It can

-It can be taken internally to help treat constipation, hemorrhoids, rectal itching,
+be taken internally to help treat constipation, hemorrhoids, rectal itching, colitis,

 Aloe juice is dried and used to make tincture of benzoin.
 This is a sticky material